Rayhatron/matthewgraybosch.com/_pages/series/starbreaker.md

 After a collapse remembered by the survivors as Nationfall, humanity rebuilt their civilization and sparked a Second Renaissance.
 The resurgent human population lives and works with human-level artificial intelligence, settlements on Luna and Mars debate whether and how to preserve the landing sites of pre-Nationfall spacecraft, and an elite corps of Adversaries watch over church, state, and commerce to root out corruption and abuses of power.

 However, a millennia-old conspiracy uses subterfuge and magic to maintain its control of the world.
 A threat to humanity’s survival and that of a race which lived among humanity since the dawn of human civilization waits to break free of its underground prison.
-The person best suited to face this threat doesn’t know he’s not human, but a sentient bioweapon.
+The person best suited to face this threat doesn’t know he’s not human, but a sentient bioweapon who would rather be a rock star.

 {% include image.html src="/assets/images/fullsize/series-cover-starbreaker-artnouveau.jpg" alt="art-nouveau style artwork" caption="Series cover commissioned by Curiosity Quills Press.
 Artwork by Sara McSorley." %}